Xandetds/machine-learning-introduction/notes.md

 of a complex model we can make without overfitting.
 BUT just duplicating data points or collecting too similar data does not work in that case.

+### Bunch objects
+- are included in scikit learn datasets
+- contain info about the dataset as well as the actual data
+- example: can be acessed by "bunch.key" instead of the normally used "bunch["key"]"

 ---

 ## Chapter 3